Carriacou Island, Grenada

 What do expats in Carriacou Island appreciate most about the local culture?

 "Expats in Carriacou Island appreciate the warm and welcoming nature of the local people.
 They love the relaxed pace of life and the sense of community that is prevalent on the island.
 The rich cultural heritage, which includes traditional music, dance, and festivals, is also highly valued.
 Expats enjoy the island's natural beauty, with its stunning beaches, clear waters, and abundant wildlife.
 They also appreciate the fresh, locally sourced food and the island's commitment to sustainability.
 The safety and low crime rate on the island is another aspect that expats value.
-Lastly, the simplicity of life on Carriacou Island is something that many expats find refreshing and rewarding," wrote one member in Carriacou Island.
+Lastly, the simplicity of life on Carriacou Island is something that many expats find refreshing and rewarding," said one expat who made the move to Carriacou Island.

 What do expats find most challenging?